 10 Hot Weather Horse Care Tips

-Summer is a great time to enjoy your horse, but summer heat can be dangerous for horses, resulting in dehydration, lethargy, and general malaise.
-Severe heat stress can cause diarrhea, or even colic.
+Summer is a great time to ride, but summer heat can be dangerous for horses, resulting in dehydration, lethargy, and general malaise.
+Severe heat stress can even cause diarrhea and colic.

 1. Choose cooler turnout times.
 If your horse has a stall, but is turned out for part of the day, provide turnout during the cooler hours.
 Overnight is ideal, but if that’s not possible, have the horse go outside as early as possible during the day.
 Remember, the summer heat can also take a toll on the quality of your pasture.
 You might need to provide additional feed as the grass becomes sparse to maintain proper body condition and energy.